Department of Speech Pathology and Audiology: Reno

 - A Statement of Purpose (Letter of Intent)

 - Three Letters of Recommendation by a professional.
-Letters of Recommendation may be submitted electronically or mailed to: University of Nevada Graduate School, Mail Stop 0326, Reno, Nevada 89557-0326.
+Letters of Recommendation may be submitted electronically.

-All application materials listed above must be RECEIVED BY February 1st for the following Fall Semester admission.
+All application materials listed above must be RECEIVED BY February 1st to be considered for admission to the program for the following Fall Semester.
 Only completed applications will be considered; therefore, it is recommended you submit all materials well in advance of the deadline.
+Please note that we do NOT require a writing sample.

 Applicants to the Speech Pathology Graduate program should have: